-Once the truss designs have been completed and sealed by a professional engineer, the designs will be submitted to the Building Designer for review and approval.
-If the Building Designer is satisfied with the truss submittal, then the truss manufacturer will begin fabricating the trusses.
-If the Building Designer is not satisfied, the truss submittal will be rejected and returned to the truss manufacturer along with precise instructions on corrective action.
+When the truss designs have been completed, the designs will be submitted to the Building Designer for review and approval.
+If the Building Designer accepts the truss submittal, the truss manufacturer will begin fabricating the trusses.
+If the Building Designer rejects, the truss submittal it will be returned to the truss manufacturer for corrective action.
 The truss manufacturer will make the necessary corrections and then resubmit the trusses to the Building Designer.
-This process will continue until the Building Designer approves the truss submittal package.